up-Scale/Reviews/README.md

 # dd-ReviewsOfAProduct
-Reviews Tab for a product
+Reviews Tab for a product in Delta Drop website.